-Challenges and Opportunities in City- City Progress on Electrification Can Occur Utility Engagement Independent of the Utility As in many cities in the United States, the utility business and regulatory framework in Vienna lays the conditions for natural gas to be incentivized over heat pumps in exactly the circumstances where Vienna is pushing heavily for heat pumps buildings that cannot viably connect to district heating infrastructure.
-Nonetheless, the City of Vienna has gained successes in engaging with the utility to develop and implement various climate and energy programs and policies, including those targeting the heat pumps in the heating and cooling sector.
-The Vienna case study also demonstrates strategies and successes from targeted actions largely independent of the municipal utility, by leveraging building codes, subsidy programs and public resources on heat pumps.
-The City has also further benefitted from collaboration with "forward-thinking" and innovative developers, research institutes, and other private sector and non-profit entities.
-The City has worked collaboratively with these stakeholders on developing pilot projects, such as pilot projects for educational campuses and residential complexes.
+Challenges and Opportunities in City- City Progress on Electrification Can Occur Utility Engagement Independent of the Utility The utility business and regulatory framework conditions in Vienna incentivize natural gas over heat pumps, especially for buildings that cannot viably connect to district heating infrastructure.
+Nonetheless, the City of Vienna has successfully engaged the utility to develop and implement various climate and energy programs and policies, including those targeting the heat pumps in the heating and cooling sector.
+Vienna has implemented strategies that encourages building electrification (largely independent of the municipal utility) including creation of building codes, subsidy programs and public resources.
+The City has also benefitted from collaboration with "forward-thinking" and innovative developers, research institutes, and other private sector and non-profit entities.
+The City has worked collaboratively with these stakeholders to develop pilot projects for educational campuses and residential complexes.